ryna-h/dotfiles/README.md

 Still a WIP will update when finished.

-TODO: Need to add bash for installing "Departure Mono" font

-TODO: Need to add wallpapers folder
+Preferred font is "Departure Mono" found here https://departuremono.com/

 TODO: Trim nvim to be minimal

+TODO: setup dynamic pathing for hyprpaper also possible a bash script to change.